SIRA Logo

 The Clinical Framework sets out principles all health providers are expected to use when delivering services in the NSW personal injury schemes.

-Who needs to complete the Allied Health Treatment Request?
+Who needs to complete the Allied health treatment request?

 SIRA encourages all allied health practitioners delivering services in the NSW personal injury schemes to use the AHTR.